andrewhaoyu/PAGEANT/README.md

 ### Output

-The application conducts power analysis and sample size under three different models for genetic architecture assuming (S1): MAF is independent of EV ;(S2) MAF is independent of genetic effects measured in the unit of per copy of an allele (beta^2=EV/(2MAF(1-MAF))); and (S3) MAF is negatively correlated with genetic effect through the function .
+The application conducts power analysis and sample size under three different models for genetic architecture assuming (S1): MAF is independent of EV ;(S2) MAF is independent of genetic effects measured in the unit of per copy of an allele (beta^2=EV/(2MAF(1-MAF))); and (S3) MAF is negatively correlated with genetic effect through the function β=−log10(MAF).
 When a single EV is specified, for each genetic architecture, it returns a distribution of power or sample size and key summary measures (mean, median, 25th and 75th percentiles).
 This distribution corresponds to uncertainty association with various additional parameters, such as number of variants within a gene and minor allele frequencies.
-Application returns distribution of the number of variants within a gene as it is one of essential parameters.
-If a range of EV is specified, plots and table for average power over the range of specified EV is returned.
+Empirical distributions for these two parameters are displayed.
+If a range of EV is specified, plots and table for average power or sample size over the range of specified EV is returned.
+Fast option runs genome-wide calculations within 3 minutes and provides rough estimates and .
+Intermediate option runs genome-wide calculations within 6 minutes and provides more accurate estimates over 50 possible effect size distributions.
+Lastly, most accurate option runs genome-wide calculations within 15 minutes and provides very accurate estimates over 100 possible effect size distributions.

 ## Genome-level power calculation